spaceify/app-lightcontrol/application/www/README.md

 ## Build

-Run `ng build` to build the project.
+Run `./build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+Rmember to commit `dist` that contains latest build of the files you've changed.

 ## Running unit tests